Alternative Dispute Resolution in the ACT

 Mediators will not make a decision for you.
 That is for you and the other party to figure out.

-If mediation is inappropriate or is not working, arbitration may be the last step before resorting to court.
-Usually an arbitration will work the same as a mediation but will be held at a court or tribunal building.
+If mediation is inappropriate or has not succeeded in resolving the situation, arbitration may be the last step before resorting to court.
+Arbitration will work the same as a mediation but will be held at a court or tribunal building.

-There is no specific law regarding ADR in the ACT but ADR is recognised as being an important step before you go to court.
-Under both the ACT Civil and Administrative Tribunal Act 2008 and the Civil Law (Wrongs) Act 2002, ACT courts and tribunals have the power to order you to attend any of the above methods of ADR, even if you do not agree.
+Under the ACT Civil and Administrative Tribunal Act 2008 and the Civil Law (Wrongs) Act 2002, ACT courts and tribunals can order parties to attempt to resolve a dispute through any of the above ADR processes.